MicrosoftDocs/defender-docs/defender-office-365/air-about.md

    - An alert is triggered by an alert policy that identified something suspicious in email (for example, the message itself, an attachment, a URL, or a compromised user account).
 An incident is created, and an automated investigation begins.

      > [!TIP]
      > Be sure to regularly review the alerts your organization.
-For more information about alerts and alerts that trigger automated investigations, see the [default alert policies in the Threat management category](/purview/alert-policies#default-alert-policies).
-The entries that contain the value **Yes** for **Automated investigation** trigger an automated investigation.
+For more information about alert policies that trigger automated investigations, see the [default alert policies in the Threat management category](/purview/alert-policies#default-alert-policies).
+The entries that contain the value **Yes** for **Automated investigation** trigger automated investigations.

    - A security analyst manually triggers the investigation.
 For examples, see [Automated investigation and response (AIR) examples in Microsoft Defender for Office 365 Plan 2](air-examples.md).